Speakers Bureau

 How Do I Schedule a Speaker?

 Speaking requests will be evaluated based on Federal Reserve blackout date schedule (see below), speaker availability, the forum and subject matter.
 The recommended audience size is at least 50 people.
-Please submit requests at least 60 days but no more than 6 months before your event to allow sufficient time for preparation.
+Please submit request at least 60 days before your event to allow sufficient time for preparation.

 There is no charge.
 However, Chicago Fed speakers are provided only for events within the Seventh Federal Reserve District, which includes Iowa and most of Illinois, Indiana, Michigan and Wisconsin.